sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/google-web-vitals/index.md

 ![Largest contentful paint]({{site.baseurl}}/img/lcp-result.png)
 {: .img-thumbnail}

 The screenshot is generated after the page finished loading.
-If the largest contentful element has been remove from the screen at that time, you will not see any highlight in the screenshot then you can use the information in the table to the left to identify the element.
+If the largest contentful element has been removed from the screen at that time, you will not see any highlight in the screenshot.
+You can then instead use the information in the table to the left to identify the element.

-If you have a hard time identify the element on the screenshot you can the color of the highlighting by `--browsertime.screenshotLCPColor blue`.
+If you have a hard time identify the element on the screenshot you can change the color of the highlighting by `--browsertime.screenshotLCPColor blue`.
 ### Cumulative Layout Shift (CLS)

 The [layout shift API](https://wicg.github.io/layout-instability/) helps you find the DOM elements that shifts on the screen that degrades the user experience.